-His urologist had him on testosterone lowering drugs to treat his enlarged prostate.
+His urologist had him on testosterone-lowering drugs to treat his enlarged prostate.
 He’d lost the ability to have sex and developed an ugly rash.
-When he complained to his doctor he told him instead of the drugs, he could go under the knife.
+When he complained to his doctor, he told him instead of the drugs, he could go under the knife.

-He wanted to know – Were these his only options?
+He wanted to know – were these his only options?

-In case you haven’t yet got word, today I want to tell you what the medical establishment won’t: The real culprits behind enlarged prostate and natural ways to treat it.
+So today I want to tell you what the medical establishment won’t: The real culprits behind enlarged prostate and natural ways to treat it.